-So, first and foremost, please do not adopt rats from me unless you agree that, should you be unable to look after them in the future, you will return them to me.
+If you adopt rats from me and, should you be unable to look after them in the future, you must return them to me.

-If you don’t have enough money for veterinary bills, I suggest you put £150 pounds away for every rat you plan to keep and, only then, adopt rats.
-Anyone’s rats — not just mine.
+Rats are quite expensive — not to purchase but to keep!
+I suggest you put £100-150 pounds away for every rat you plan to keep.
 My experience with rats is that they will get at least one upper respiratory infection, costing close to 50 pounds for the vet visit and medication, and one “put to sleep” visit, costing about the same later in their lives.
 Additionally, you may find you need to spay or have a tumour removed from your rat.
-Costs vary but my vet will charge about £85 for a spay.
+Costs vary but my vet will charge about £85-£120 for a spay.
+I recently spent £168.00 on a rat that was born a cryptorchid and required surgery.
 Not every rat will need tumour removal or spaying, but it’s good to know you have the funds available if this should turn out to be the case.

 Your rats’ quality of life is very important.
 They are such smart, active, curious creatures that they really need to come out daily for about an hour to “free-range” either in a secure room or a large enclosure (I can help you with ideas on this).
-I usually have mine out on my sofa while I watch movies.
-They climb on me, go through tunnels, investigate the book shelf, and generally have a nice time.
-Because I have both males and females, I have to make sure that each group comes out.
+I do this myself with all my rats, so I know it takes a lot of time.
+I can only say it makes a HUGE difference to these animals’ lives.
+While I watch tv or chat with friends, they climb on me, go through tunnels, investigate the book shelf, and generally have a nice time.
+Because I have both males and females, I have to make sure that each group comes out separately.
 It’s a commitment!

 And what happens when you go away for holiday?
 You can’t just leave them with nobody to attend to them.
 You’ll need to find a family member or pet service that will check on them daily.
 Of course, if it is only overnight, you can add an extra water bottle and a big bowl of food and you’ll probably be fine, but don’t turn off the heat!
-Rats need to be kept in temperatures between 18 degrees celsius and no more than 26 degrees celsius.
-It’s difficult to keep these temperatures during a very hot summer or cold winter and this is why I insist that any baby rats of mine be kept in your house and not in a shed or garage.
+Rats can adjust to colder temperatures, but not all at once.
+I like to keep mine between 17 degrees celsius and 21 degrees celsius.
+It’s difficult to keep these temperatures during a very hot summer or cold winter and this is why I insist that any rats of mine be kept in your house and not in a shed or garage.
 I can help you with ideas for keeping your rats warm enough, for cooling them down, for making sure they thrive, but only if they are in a house or flat, not outdoors.

 Rats need company.
 I’ve found very few exceptions to the rule that all rats must be kept in a minimum of pairs.
 This is why I prefer to home rats in trios, not in pairs.
 It is so easy to lose a rat at, say, 20 months old and have their sister or brother go on to live six additional months or more.
 If you have a very elderly rat that really is on its last legs you may choose to keep him or her alone for a couple of weeks prior to saying goodbye to that rat.
 In fact, that may be the kindest thing if the rat is very infirm.
 However, for the most part, you really need to keep rats with other rats.
 If you end up with a singleton, let me or another member of the National Fancy Rat Society know that you are in this position.
+In fact, join the NFRS so that you don’t have to ask a million different breeders through separate emails.
+If you are a member of the NFRS you can post in the WANTED section of the forum.
+Plus the forum is a goldmine of information.
 People will be more than willing to help you either by supplying you with a couple of baby rats or even finding a rat of approximately the same age with which you can pair your singleton rat.
-Breeders will often give you rats for free in these circumstances — and take note of what a thoughtful owner you are.
-We don’t care about selling rats, we care about homing rats!
+That is, if they have them available.

 Now, for the health-related stuff.
 First, are you allergic to rats?
 If you think you might be, please go along to a rat show run by the NFRS or another organisation (I will supply you with a list), walk around and play with the rats (people will be happy to share their rats with you if you explain why you want to hold them) BEFORE collecting a pair of babies and then breaking out in a skin rash!
 You may be allergic to their bedding, not the rat, which is easily managed by switching bedding.